Ahoy, matey! The City's model sailboats will return to the P...

 For non-residents of Luxembourg City

 - full season pass – adults: €220

-The full season pass for adults provides access to all the classes in the programme for adults during a given season.
-Registration may be required, however, for certain courses, and/or classes with a limited number of spots available.
+The full season pass for adults ("passe-partout-adultes") provides access to all classes in the adult programme for a given season, with the exception of certain courses for which the number of participants is limited.
+Registration is required for these classes.

 International asylum seekers can sign up to the Sports pour tous programme, provided they are sponsored by a Luxembourgish organisation recognised for its work with international asylum seekers.